 The Gossamer Gear Shoulder Strap Pocket is a well-made, practical pocket that can hold essential items.
 It’s one of the best shoulder straps for day hiking and backpacking because it has ample pockets to hold water bottles or other essentials.

 We’re continually looking for new ways to improve the functionality of our products.
 Take, for example, the modest shoulder straps.
-They’re the heart and soul of every backpack, with a plethora of loops, D-rings, and even a sternum strap.
+They’re the heart and soul of every backpack, with many loops, D-rings, and even a sternum strap.
 What if it had pockets, though?

 It’s not a novel idea, and there are plenty of bags with compartments on their straps.
 Nonetheless, if your existing backpack lacks this function, it is a nice feature to consider.
-We’ll be looking at Gossamer Gear’s Shoulder Strap Pocket in this review.
-It comes in two sizes, and either one is a great way to add a quick-access pocket without having to “swing your backpack around.”
-Since you’ll be adding visible heft in front of you, there are a few of caveats to be aware of.
+This review will look at Gossamer Gear’s Shoulder Strap Pocket.
+It comes in two sizes, and either one is a great way to add a quick-access pocket without “swinging your backpack around.”
+Since you’ll be adding visual heft in front of you, there are a few caveats to be aware of.
 Let’s get started without further ado.